2 Simple Ways to Teach Your Child Personal Accountability and Stop the Blame Game

 It’s really powerful because it doesn’t depend on other people.
 You really can have a better life by thinking differently.
 And this isn’t a lesson on the power of positive thinking, either.

 It’s more like a thought make-over.
 Removing the old, negative and counterproductive thought processes and adding in new thoughts that reap powerful results.

-When you start working on having the right mindset every day, it’ll work wonders in helping you to change or tweak all the other stuff in your life.
-It all starts in your mind, though.
+When we teach our kids to start working on having the right mindset every day, it’ll work wonders in helping them to change or tweak all the other stuff in their life.
+It all starts in our mind, though.

 Let me know what you do when you make mistakes or bad choices.
 How to do help your child manage their choices?
 Put a comment below and let’s keep the conversation going!